-The Kenogami house is a virtual energy laboratory, and in constant evolution.
-Every system of this home is innovative from the heating and ventilation systems to the production of domestic hot water.
+The Kenogami Net Zero Energy off-grid house is a virtual energy laboratory, and in constant evolution.
+Every system of this award-winning home is innovative from the heating and ventilation systems to the production of domestic hot water.
 Energy systems as advanced as this have never been seen together before, and collectively make this house in a harsh climate possibly the most efficient house ever made, even exceeding Passive House levels of performance.

 The heat source: a unique combination of passive solar heat gain, photovoltaic solar panels, a condensing boiler, heat pump and thermal battery.

-The ultimate goal during the design of this home was to eliminate the need for a supplementary heating system.
+The ultimate goal during the design of this Net Zero Energy home was to eliminate the need for a supplementary heating system.
 The primary heat source is solar, stored in the heavy mass of concrete and brick, to be later released as the home cools.

 However, in the Saguenay region of Quebec where this house is located, the climate is almost subarctic.
 Any passive solar home in such an environment would need to be equipped with some source of supplementary heat.
 The Kenogami House was designed with in-floor radiant heat, orginally supplied by a condensing boiler.

-The building envelope of the Kenogami House is so well-insulated that should the heating system ever completely fail, the house would never fall below freezing.
+The super high-efficiency building envelope of the Net Zero designed Kenogami House is so well-insulated that should the heating system ever completely fail, the house would never fall below freezing.
 If weather conspired to provide the most brutal cold spell combined with an extended lack of sunlight, it would drop no lower than 10°C. With even minimal sunlight and no supplementary heat, this house will easily remain at or above 18°C.

 A heating system already being updated:

-Advised by Stéphane Bilodeau, president of Enerstat group, Alain Hamel will be soon making changes so that he relies entirely on renewable energy for all his needs.
+Advised by Stéphane Bilodeau, president of Enerstat group, Alain Hamel made changes so that the home runs entirely on renewable energy for all his needs bringing the home down to Net Zero Energy standards.

-That is to say, the photovoltaic(PV) panels that already power his house and part of his water heating will serve an additional purpose in the future.
+That is to say, the photovoltaic(PV) panels that already power his highly efficient sustainable home and part of his water heating will serve an additional purpose in the future.
 They will soon power a heat pump that will phase change heat to a thermal storage battery.

-The objective of this is to multiply the energy produced by the PV equipment and make the most of the energy produced.
+The objective of this is to multiply the energy produced by the PV equipment and make the most of the energy produced to drive this off-grid design into the realms of net zero energy homes.

 There are two heat pumps in this house, an air-to-air heat pump that extracts heat from outside air to heat inside air, and an air-to-water heat pump.
 The air to water heat pump extracts heat from ambient air inside the home and transfers it to the hot water tank, offering efficient air conditioning in summer.

 As for heat storage, a thermal battery such as this can store 10 times more energy compared to an equal volume of water.
-It is anticipated that this system will supply all of the domestic hot water, and the entire energy needed for heating, in the form of in-floor radiant heat.
+It is anticipated that this system will supply all of the domestic hot water, and the entire energy needed for heating this close to net zero energy house, in the form of in-floor radiant heat.

-While the radiant floors are currently heated with a condensing boiler, that will soon be replaced by a solar thermal battery.
+While the radiant floors were originally heated with a condensing boiler, that was since replaced by a solar thermal battery.
 A condensing boiler is so named because the system recovers energy from the condensation of water vapour contained in the fumes of combustion.
 For condensation to occur, it is essential for water to be at lower temperatures.

-Condensing boilers have an efficiency rate of 95% which means that for every 100 kWh of energy supplied by the gas, 95 kWh of energy will be transformed into useful heat.
+Condensing boilers have an efficiency rate of 95% which means that for every 100 kWh of energy supplied by the gas, 95 kWh of energy will be transformed into useful heat - which is good for a boiler, but still not as good as a heat-pump.
 This boiler is connected to a 'low temperature' radiant floor which operates with a water temperature of between 40 and 45°C.

 Heating water with PV instead of thermal solar panels:

-It may seem counterintuitive at first, but there is strong case supporting the use of PV panels for heating water over thermal solar systems, though recent innovations such as Viessman's Vitosol solar thermal water heater has revived that debate.
+It may seem counterintuitive at first, but there is strong case supporting the use of PV panels for heating water over thermal solar systems in Net Zero Energy homes, though recent innovations such as Viessman's Vitosol solar thermal water heater has revived that debate.

 The electrical system will be connected to the electrical grid, so any surplus power generated will be fed back into the grid system.
-Conversely, the home will draw from the grid when insufficient power is being supplied by the photovoltaic panels.
+Conversely, the home will draw from the grid when insufficient power is being supplied by the photovoltaic panels, with the hope that the Net result will mean the home is Zero Energy.

 Alain Hamel will opt for the net-metering option with Hydro-Québec; that is to say that each kWh his home feeds into the electrical grid will be deducted from his next electricity bill.